sfc-gh-boconnor/scotland_hol/README.md

 ```sql

 DROP TABLE CASUALTIES_BY_HEALTH_BOARD;
 ```
-* Select the Table again - you should see an error that the table is not found
+* Select the table again - you should see an error that the table is not found

 ```sql
 SELECT * FROM CASUALTIES_BY_HEALTH_BOARD;